-During state assisted sampling in 2018 conducted every three years, we detected the presence of 1,1,1-Trichloroethane in well #1.
+During state assisted sampling in 2018, we detected the presence of 1,1,1-Trichloroethane in well #1.
 A resample of well #1 in October 2018 again resulted in a detection of the contaminant.
-Therefore, sampling for this contaminant was performed quarterly in 2019.
-We continued to detect 1,1,1-Trichloroethane in well #1 during quarterly monitoring, however all detects were below the designated MCL's.
-We have now been moved to yearly monitoring to continue surveillance of these contaminants.
+Therefore, sampling for this contaminant was performed quarterly in 2019 and reduced to yearly in 2020.
+In 2021, we continue to detect 1,1,1-Trichloroethane in well #1, however all detections have been below the MCL.
 The New York State Health Department has provided us the specific health effects as follows:

 Some people who drink water containing 1,1,1-Trichloroethane in excess of the MCL over many years could experience problems with their liver, nervous system, or circulatory system.
+Please note that the levels of 1,1,1-Trichloroethane detected in the Village of Cassadaga water system have not been in excess of the MCL.